ChristineTham/christinetham.github.io/src/pages/bio/childhood.md

 ---
 layout: ../../layouts/doc.astro
 section: My Life
-title: Childhood
+title: Childhood (1964-1983)
 description: Early Childhood through to university
-weight: 101
+weight: 100
 ---

 ## Birth

-I was born in Klang General Hospital (now renamed to Hospital Tengku Ampuan Rahimah).
+I was born on 8 August 1964 in Klang General Hospital (now renamed to Hospital Tengku Ampuan
+Rahimah).
 Klang is a royal city and former capital of the state of Selangor, Malaysia.
 Port Klang is the 12th busiest container port in the world (according to [Wikipedia](https://en.wikipedia.org/wiki/Klang_(city))).